castro-gzlz/mr-plotter/README.md

 | density | Any ($\rm g \cdot cm^{-3}$) | Density |
 | colors_density | Any color | Colors of each curve |

-**Note:** To plot several curves you can include as many values as you want, separated by commas, similar to [example5.ini](https://github.com/castro-gzlz/mr-plotter/blob/main/config/example5.ini).
+<sub> **Note:** To plot several curves you can include as many values as you want, separated by commas, similar to [example5.ini](https://github.com/castro-gzlz/mr-plotter/blob/main/config/example5.ini).  </sub>

 #### [OPTIONAL_CONFIG] | Optional configuration